Posable 18-inch Cooking Doll & Storybook

 - Beautifully Illustrated Storybook: follow Rayna's journey in her easy-to-read chapter book - The Foodie Friends Project!

-- Includes: doll, headband, floral top, skirt, cooking apron, pair of undies, shoes, onion, tomato bunch, pen with removable cap, frying pan with lid, cutting board, bottle of oil, beef kebab, kitchen knife, spatula, pita, order pad, storybook, and bookmark.
+- Includes: doll, headband, floral top, skirt, apron, pair of undies, shoes, onion, tomato bunch, pen with removable cap, frying pan with lid, cutting board, bottle of oil, kebab stick, kitchen knife, spatula, pita, order pad, storybook, and bookmark.

 - Mix & Match: outfit features easy-open closures to quickly put on and remove; compatible with most 18-inch dolls, outfits, and accessories.